vSphere Self-Service Backup Portal

-To simplify backup job management for tenants, advanced job settings (such as backup settings and storage settings) and schedule settings are automatically populated from job templates.
+To simplify backup job management for tenants, advanced job settings (such as backup settings and storage settings) are automatically populated from job templates.
 The administrator can assign a separate template to each tenant account.

 When working with vSphere Self-Service Backup Portal, you can perform the following tasks: